What Happens When I Owe Money to My Own Company?

 Can your own company owe you money?

-Yes, your own company can owe you money.
+Your own company can owe you money.
 You can loan the company owes your business money in the same way it would loan money to suppliers, trade creditors, customers preferential creditors, and HMRC.
 As a creditor, you are at risk financially if the market takes a downturn or the company starts struggling financially or business loses an important customer/client.

 Am I personally liable if my limited company goes bust?

-No, as a limited company director, you are not held personally liable only for the debts of your business.
+As a limited company director, you are not held personally liable only for the debts of your business.
 In general, your personal assets such as property and savings will remain protected from claims by creditors if the limited company directors themselves is insolvent.

 This protection is one of the major benefits of setting up a limited company.